top of page

 What is Team Science?

 Team science is a collaborative effort to address a scientific challenge that leverages the strengths and expertise of professionals, oftentimes trained in different fields.
 Team members with expertise from different disciplines combine their perspectives in a single research endeavor.
-The Team Science Initiative at UH will facilitate collaborations between scientists from diverse fields, including social, basic biomedical, clinical, & translational research.
+The Team Science Initiative at UH will facilitate collaborations between scientists from across disciplines, including social, basic biomedical, clinical, & translational research.

 Why Team Science?

-Complex scientific problems benefit from an approach where teams of specialists from diverse backgrounds work across the boundaries of disciplinary silos.
-Research suggests that diverse teams, with members from different academic ranks and professional roles on the team, are more likely to find solutions to these complex problems.
+Complex scientific problems benefit from an approach where teams of specialists from different fields work across the boundaries of disciplinary silos.
+Research also suggests that teams with members from different academic ranks and professional roles on the team are more likely to find solutions to these complex problems.
 Team science initiatives promote interdisciplinary, multidisciplinary, and transdisciplinary collaboration.

 Researcher Benefits